kragen/derctuo/markdown/logsl.md

         x 3.1
         y 2.6

-That's an object of class Rect whose instance variables start and end are Point objects.
+That’s an object of class Rect whose instance variables start and end are Point objects.
 The indentation must be four spaces.

     - "ø"u

-That's a list containing a Unicode string consisting of a single codepoint.
-In the concrete syntax this codepoint is represented by a quote, two UTF-8 bytes, another quote, and a lowercase "u".
-This bullshit is Python's fault, and in decent languages that just store Unicode in byte strings as Pike and Ritchie intended, producing such an abortion will require the use of a custom mapping to a LOGSL-specific Unicode class.
+That’s a list containing a Unicode string consisting of a single codepoint.
+In the concrete syntax this codepoint is represented by a quote, two UTF-8 bytes, another quote, and a lowercase “u”.
+This bullshit is Python’s fault, and in decent languages that just store Unicode in byte strings as Pike and Ritchie intended, producing such an abortion will require the use of a custom mapping to a LOGSL-specific Unicode class.